mjsir911/CrowdNet/docs/README.md

 # Crowd-Net

-The wonderfully generic (hopefully)crowd-sourced neural network (the crowd sourced-ness is basically a pipe dream right now) This is mostly a learning experience for me, many many more efficient alternatives exist out [there](https://github.com/tensorflow/tensorflow)
+The wonderfully generic (hopefully)crowd-sourced neural network (The crowd-sourced net has arisen in the form of p2p and is currently working on my lab!)
+This is mostly a learning experience for me, many many more efficient alternatives exist out [there](https://github.com/tensorflow/tensorflow)
-Tensorflow actually provides really nice neural network stuff [here](http://playground.tensorflow.org)
+Tensorflow actually provides a really nice neural network representation [here](http://playground.tensorflow.org)

 ## Getting Started